magdesign/PocketVJ-CP-exh/ROADMAP.md

 ### **Pipeline/Provider/Freedom:**

 - change webshop to an opensource variant, finish this!! <p/>
-- create my own gitea server and mirror to away to github<p/>
+- create my own gitea server and mirror on github<p/>
-- delete youtube channel, move to peertube<p/>